croservices/cro/docs/intro/spa-with-cro.md

 We keep a counter of IDs to give each tip its own unique ID.
 We have a hash mapping IDs to `Tip` objects.
-We then have a `Supplier` that we will use to send the notify any interested parties when there are new tips.
+We then have a `Supplier` that we will use to notify any interested parties when there are new tips.

 The `add-tip` method's first 3 lines are straightforward, the final one is a little curious: why the `start`?
 The answer is that, with supplies, the sender